sgreene202/assignment_04/README.md

 04

 ## pixell_transaction_report.py
-Will use customer user data in order to validate transaction data.
+Will use customer user data in order to validate transaction history data.
-Will also implement exception handling in order to troublshoot program so that logic errors are fixed.
+Will also use an IDE to implement exception handling and a debugging utility in order to troublshoot the program.